hextouch/physics/README.md

 A comprehensive collection of classical physics topics, implementations, and educational resources.

+To refresh all physics topics in your project, here’s a suggested learning path based on the structure and content of the README files in each directory:

+1. Mechanics (Start Here)
+Begin with kinematics and dynamics: motion, Newton’s laws, energy, and momentum.
+Progress to rotational motion and oscillations.
+This forms the foundation for all other physics topics.
+2. Waves
+Study wave fundamentals, types, and phenomena (reflection, interference, resonance).
+Covers both mechanical and electromagnetic waves, linking to later topics.
+3. Thermodynamics
+Learn the laws of thermodynamics, heat engines, entropy, and statistical mechanics.
+Essential for understanding energy transfer and physical systems.
+4. Fluid Dynamics
+Explore properties of fluids, flow types, and key equations (Bernoulli, Navier-Stokes).
+Applications in nature, engineering, and biological systems.
+5. Electromagnetism
+Cover electrostatics, magnetostatics, electromagnetic induction, and Maxwell’s equations.
+Study electromagnetic waves, which connect to optics and modern physics.
+6. Optics
+Focus on geometric and wave optics, including reflection, refraction, interference, and diffraction.
+Learn about optical instruments and applications.
+Recommended Path:

+Mechanics → 2.
+Waves → 3.
+Thermodynamics → 4.
+Fluid Dynamics → 5.
+Electromagnetism → 6.
+Optics
+This order builds your understanding from the basics of motion and forces, through energy and waves, to more advanced topics like electromagnetism and optics.

 ## Overview

 This repository contains organized materials covering the fundamental areas of classical physics.
 Each folder contains relevant theory, examples, and computational implementations.